 Adoption is a beautiful way to start your family or grow your family, and it can happen in many ways.
 There are, of course, international and private domestic adoptions, which can both be expensive.
 You can do matched adoption in Texas where a family is placed with a child in the foster care system in need of a home.
-In Texas, there are nearly 1,000 children currently in need of a family in Texas because their parents’ rights have been terminated or relinquished.
+In Texas, there are nearly 1,000 children currently in need of a family because their parents’ rights have been terminated or relinquished.
 You can also adopt through foster care.
 This option has typically been called “foster to adopt” in Texas but is now being called “foster care and adoption” by some agencies in Texas.

 The terminology for “foster to adopt” has changed because the term can be misleading.
 If you have no prior experience in the foster care world, you might think that foster to adopt means that you can foster a child who has been removed from his home and then adopt him after a period of time.
 However, this is a grave misunderstanding of the process and disregards the complexity of the foster care system.
 This misunderstanding can create unrealistic expectations for what adoption looks like through the foster care system.

 Any agency in the U.S. will tell you that their goal in foster care is family preservation and family reunification—first with the immediate family and then the extended family.
 This is overall a healthy and positive movement in the United States as it is an effort to keep families together.
 If it is possible and safe for families to stay together, they most certainly should.
 Family preservation prevents more trauma that children could face if they are separated from their biological family through adoption, and it provides families with a second chance to thrive.
 When children are separated from their families, even in the “safe” homes of those who adopt them, it can profoundly impact their development and affect their brains.
 Adoption is and should be a last resort for children who have been removed from their families through the child welfare system.